-No one wants to giveaway an evening or part of a weekend and walk away feeling like it was a waste of time.
+No one wants to giveaway an evening or part of a weekend, or sit on a Zoom call, and walk away feeling like it was a waste of time.
 Find as many ways to add value as possible.

 The biggest way to add value to a Children’s Ministry training, of course, is to give practical and useful tools to the team that they can use this week in their ministries.
 In other words, make sure the training itself is practical and adds value to what you are asking your volunteers to do every week in the classroom.

 Most of the time, “meaningful” has to do with relationships.
 I always say that “the deeper the relationship, the greater the ministry”.
 This applies with your volunteers, too.
 The more you can encourage and grow relationships between your team members, the greater your ministry will grow.

 And don’t think for a second that your team won’t enjoy deepening their relationships with each other.
 The relational side of training ought to be a major focus in what you do.
 Find ways to open the doors to deeper relationships in a fun and engaging (and not too intimidating!) way.

 Being a volunteer can be challenging.
 And we all know ministry is hard, whether you are a volunteer or paid staff.
 We all want to be inspired to keep going.
 And the best way to inspire is by telling stories.
 So find a way to communicate stories of life change that are happening within the context of your ministry.
 Tell the story of the child who came to Christ.
 Or of the special needs child who can’t wait to come to church because they get to see that certain volunteer (who is sitting there in your training right now!).
 Or of the parents who came to Christ at the special event that Children’s Ministry put on.

 In other words, FUN!
 Play games, do give aways, be silly and get your volunteers involved.
 The last thing you want to do is have someone lecture through the policy manual.
 Really…please don’t do that!